Create a custom HivePress extension

 title - used for the page title and menu label;

-base - used for inheriting another route
+base - used for inheriting another route path

-;path - the relative route URL path;
+path - the relative route URL path;

 redirect - points to the URL redirect function;